marcel-goldschen-ohm/pyqt-ext/docs/KeyValueTree.md

 app.exec()
 ```

 And voila!
-Try editing the data, using the context menu to insert/delete items, and dragging the items to rearrange the tree...
+Try editing the data, using the context menu to insert/delete items, and dragging the items to rearrange the tree (note that this will also rearrange the mapped JSON-serializable data)...

 <img src="images/KeyValueTreeExample.png">